Sonosfera

 For studios thinking about a fully customised sound — your own branded atmosphere rather than off-the-shelf playlists — custom music for business explains when bespoke tracks make sense and what they actually cost.

 Do I need a music licence to play yoga music in class?
 Yes.
 Any commercially recorded music played in a UK yoga class — even to a class of two — triggers PPL PRS licensing requirements under the "Exercise to Music" tariff.
 The only exception is music genuinely in the public domain with no modern recording.
-Using a royalty-free platform like Sonosfera (£19.99/month) removes this obligation entirely.
+Using a royalty-free platform like Sonosfera (£19.99/month) can change the licensing route for eligible Sonosfera catalogue playback.

 Can I play Spotify during yoga?
-No. Spotify's terms of service explicitly prohibit public and commercial use.
-Playing Spotify in a yoga class is a ToS breach and creates separate copyright liability with PPL PRS.
+No. Spotify's standard terms prohibit public and commercial use.
+Playing Spotify in a yoga class can breach those terms and may create separate PPL PRS obligations.
 Spotify's personal subscription does not include any commercial licence.
 Yoga Alliance Professionals confirms this in their UK licensing guide.

 What's the best BPM for yoga music?
 It depends on the class phase.
 Warm-up: 90–110 BPM.
 Active flow: 110–130 BPM.
 Cool-down: 70–90 BPM.
 Savasana: 55–70 BPM or no discernible beat at all.
 Matching BPM to the class phase helps students regulate pace naturally without verbal cues from the teacher.